mathbike/mathbike.github.io/_posts/2022-10-13-GCP_basics.md

 <img src="google_27.png" height="300">

-**We just gave our Service Agent the ability to stop and start our VM instance**
+We just gave our Service Agent the ability to stop and start our VM instance.

 ## 7. Create a schedule